DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/TSVV1_ACH/Questions.md

+I will start putting the meeting agenda in the Calendar.

+Current Topics to Discuss
+Next meeting I would like to ask if I can make my Git Repo public.
+It is called GENE_UQ, so maybe I should change the name before I make it public...?
+If I make it public then I can have a WiKi which might be useful to keep a log of what has been done and organise the direction of the project.

+More topics will be posted here as they come up.

+Best,

+Daniel
+___
 ### Tobias - Resource Allocation
 When playing with gene I often got an error when the number of MPI processes didn't exactly match the number of tasks requested in sbatch.